webduvet/firebase-mapper/README.md

 where the reference is very often stored using some priority (TODO priorities) in this object it could contain some user specific data relatve to some other object or it can be just extract of more complez object which is refered by UNIQUE ID
 Right now I can't think of any usecase where the reference key is not unique identifier created by increment or push ID

+##### Factory
+Model is created by factory instance.
+ModelFactory is a class of which constructor takes blueprint, url, and firebase reference as parameter. instance of ModelFactory will produce the models of the same blueprint.
+Each factory instance contains a decorating methods so the cratoin of the model can be decorated with extra methods if needed - that however does not affect already created models.
+The methods like `write` can be decarated as well to accomodate some specific behaviour of some models (saving procedure affecting other parts of DB)

 #### type list
 should be created with class of which object list should contain. list needs to have a method pushNew where creates new record. it should contain a paginator